divyanshbajpai/EVA4-Coursework/Assignment-15/Readme.md

 # Assignment -15

-'No one cared who I was, until I put on the mask'
+'*No one cared who I was, until I put on the mask*'

 It all started with putting masks on people, not because of GDPR but for Image Segmentation and Monocular Depth Estimation.